qiuyue1993/Notes/CVPR2020/Reading list.md

 - IMRAM:Iterative Matching With Recurrent Attention Memory for Cross-Modal Image-Text Retrieval

+Fact: Semantics are diverse (i.e. involving different kinds of semantic concepts), and humans usually follow a latent structure to combine them into understandable languages.

+Abstract: We propose an Iterative Matching with Recurrent Attention Memory (IMRAM) method, in which correspondences between images and texts are captured with multiple steps of alignments.

+Method: We introduce an iterative matching scheme to explore such fine-grained correspondence progressively.
+A memory distillation unit is used to refine alignment knowledge from early steps to later ones.
+We formulate the proposed iterative matching method with a recurrent attention memory which incorporates a cross-modal attention unit and a memory distillation unit to refine the correspondence between images and texts.

+Result: Experiment results on three benchmark datasets, i.e. Flickr8K, Flickr30K, and MS COCO, show that our IMRAM achieves state-of-the-art performance, well demonstrating its effectiveness.
+Experiments on a practical business advertisement dataset, named KWAI-AD, further validates the applicability of our method in practical scenarios.

 ### Image Editing / Manipulation via Text (1)

 - ManiGAN: Text-Guided Image Manipulation